- Awards & Fellowships

 Finding an Advisor

 The most important task of the Stage II student is to get settled working with a dissertation advisor.
 Students will make progress toward the goal of finding an advisor by attending seminars and actively talking about mathematics with a wide range of faculty and students.
 It is never too early to begin thinking about what field of study and what potential advisors might be of interest, even for students who have not yet entered Stage II.
+With permission of a potential advisor, students may take a 3-credit Math 700 Reading/Research course during the Fall and/or Winter semesters.
+Math 700 does not fulfill distribution requirements.

 The Chair of the Doctoral Committee consults with each student upon completing the Qualifying Review to discuss the various other requirements for candidacy and offer guidance about finding an advisor.
 The Chair of the Doctoral Committee is a good person to consult if students experience difficulty finding a dissertation advisor, or if they discover at some point later that they need to change advisors for some reason.
 Changing advisors after becoming a candidate is unusual and requires the approval of the Chair of the Doctoral Committee.
 Students should also alert the graduate office about any changes and difficulties.